-Prognostic markers are proteins or other biologic elements that can be measured to help predict how a disease such as cancer will behave over time and how it will respond to treatment.
+Prognostic markers are proteins or other biological elements that can be measured to help predict how a disease such as cancer will behave over time and how it will respond to treatment.
 The most commonly tested prognostic markers in the breast are the hormone receptors estrogen receptor (ER) and progesterone receptor (PR) and the growth factor HER2.

 ER and PR are proteins that allow cells to respond to the actions of the sex hormones estrogen and progesterone.
 ER and PR are made by normal breast cells and by some breast cancers.
 Cancers that make ER and PR are described as ‘hormone sensitive’ because they depend on these hormones to grow.

 Your pathologist may perform a test called immunohistochemistry to see if the cells in the tumour are expressing ER and PR.
 This test is often performed on the biopsy sample.
 However, in some situations, it may only be performed after the entire tumour is removed.

 Pathologists determine the ER and PR score by measuring the percentage of tumour cells that have protein in a part of the cell called the nucleus and the intensity of the stain.
 Most reports give a range for the percentage of cells that show nuclear positivity while the intensity is described as weak, moderate, or high.

 HER2 is a protein that is made by normal, healthy cells throughout the body.
 The tumour cells in some types of cancer make extra HER2 and this allows the cells in the tumour to grow faster than normal cells.

 Two tests are commonly performed to measure the amount of HER2 in tumour cells.
 The first test is called immunohistochemistry and it allows your pathologist to see the HER2 protein on the surface of the cell.
 This test is given a score of 0 through 3.